tlhutch/test-playbooks/ui-tests/awx-pf-tests/README.md

 ```

 #### Usage
-To run the test suite in headless mode:
+To run the test suite in headless mode (assuming you are in the same directory as `cypress.json`):
 ```
 npx cypress run
 ```
 *NOTE:* The `--project` option needs to be added and pointed to the directory containing `cypress.json` if this command isn't executed in the same directory.
-Depending on configuration, if it does not find an existing project, Cypress will then generate an example `cypress.json` and `cypress/` directory with a demo test suite.
+Depending on configuration, if it does not find an existing project, Cypress will then otherwise generate an example `cypress.json` and `cypress/` directory with a demo test suite.
 For example:
 ```
 npx cypress run --project awx/something/directory-containing-cypress-json
 ```